jenkinsci/js-modules/FAQs.md

 ### What is the difference between a "module" and a "bundle"?
 A "bundle" is a single JavaScript file that contains 1 or more [CommonJS] "modules".

-[CommonJS] modules employ a synchronous module loading pattern via synchronous `require` statements.
+[CommonJS] modules employ a nice (easy to understand) synchronous module loading pattern via synchronous `require` statements.
 This works fine in a server type environment (ala NodeJS), but things get a bit weird and messy in the browser if these modules need to be asynchronously loaded from the remote server (see [Why AMD?], as described on by [RequireJS]).

 A JavaScript "bundle" allows us to use [CommonJS] code __*and synchronous coding patterns*__ in the browser, while still maintaining the cleaner synchronous module loading of pure `require` statements.
 It does this by "bundling" all the